frezatti/Monkey-Programing-Lang/README.md

-# This is an interpreted programing language made using Go
+# Interpreted Programing Language made using Go

 It was done by following the book writing a compiler in go 1.2 by Thorsten Ball